- GDP (PPP):

 - Inflation (CPI):

-Benin’s economic freedom score is 61.0, making its economy the 81st freest in the 2022 Index.
-Benin is ranked 6th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional and world averages.
+Benin’s economic freedom score is 59.8, making its economy the 84th freest in the 2023 Index.
+Its score is 1.2 points worse than last year.
+Benin is ranked 7th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional and world averages.

 One of Africa’s largest producers of cotton, the former French colony of Benin nevertheless remains underdeveloped and dependent on subsistence agriculture and regional trade.
-Wealthy businessman Patrice Talon was elected to a five-year presidential term in 2016 on a clean-government platform, but critics have accused him of various power grabs since taking office.
-Talon was reelected in 2021 after the government barred most opposition candidates from running, which led to violent opposition protests.
+President Patrice Talon was reelected in 2021 after the government barred most opposition candidates from running; the opposition responded with violent protests.
+Benin has suffered a growing number of Islamist terrorist attacks in its northern regions.
 Government efforts to increase power generation capacity should stimulate economic growth.
 Expansion of the privately managed port of Cotonou, which accounts for approximately 60 percent of GDP, will further encourage growth by increasing port services to regional neighbors.

 Rule of Law